Find Trade Colleges

 Full Engineering Technologies at Oklahoma State University - Main Campus Report

 Out of the 46 schools in the Southwest Region that were part of this year’s ranking, Texas State University landed the # 4 spot on the list.
-Located in the city of San Marcos, Texas State is a public school with a fairly large student population.
+Located in the small city of San Marcos, Texas State is a public college with a very large student population.

 Of the 182 students majoring in engineering tech at Texas State, 89% are male and 11% are female.